 I have been a member at Holy Family since 1980 and started working for the parish in 1993.
 Before that, I was the bookkeeper at Holy Family School from 1990 to 1993.
 I have a BBA in Finance from TCU and a MPS from Loyola University, NO. Along with being Fr.
 Nguyen’s assistant, I oversee the parish and school facilities, coordinate the administration and service ministries.
 I enjoy spending most of my time with my grandchildren.
 I have 4 granddaughters and 1 grandson.

-Sara Lima is the Pastoral Secretary for Holy Family Church.
-She joined the staff in September 2017.
+Deborah Granado is the Pastoral Secretary for Holy Family Church.
+She joined the staff in 2018.

 How can you help others in your role?